riyadhctg/parking_system/README.md

 ```

 ## Installation
-- To avoid potential version / compatibility issue, running it inside docker is recommended.
-- Please note that running the some of the commands using `sudo` may be required depending on the logged in user / permission.

 ### Get the application
 - If you already have this application from me, then great!
 Otherwise, clone this repo:
 ```
 git clone https://github.com/riyadhctg/parking_system_project.git
 ```
+- To avoid potential version / compatibility issue, running it inside docker is recommended.
+- Please note that running some of the commands using `sudo` may be required depending on the logged in user / permission.

 ```
 # install docker